- Home

 Compliance and Regulations

-While opening a business bank account as a non-resident is possible, there is a list of regulations that your business must work under to ensure smooth operation.
-If you have all your documents in order and are not involved in any illegal activities, your business should be fine.
+While it's possible to open a business bank account as a nonresident, there are regulations your business must follow to ensure smooth operation.
+If you have all your documents in order and aren't involved in any illegal activities, your business should be fine.

-Make sure that you have your business licenses in order, are recording daily operations properly, and are in compliance with your state laws.
-In the US, compliance and regulations requirements are often different in every state.
-So, make sure that you are not only aware of this, but also keep yourself updated with any changes in the compliance and regulations requirements.
+Make sure you have your business licenses in order, you record daily operations properly, and you're in compliance with your state laws.
+In the U.S., compliance and regulations are often different in every state, so it's important to be aware of those requirements and to stay up-to-date on any changes to them.

 OFAC Restricted Countries

-Because of U.S. sanctions, you won’t be able to open a bank account if you reside in:
+Because of U.S. sanctions, you may not be able to open a bank account without a special license if you reside in:

 - Belarus